In this section

 A Graduate School Induction Programme is held at the start of each term, with a week-long event held in September.
 This programme aims to give an introduction to a range of key matters, including policies, training and the nature of the doctoral student experience.
 It also integrates with Departmental induction events, which give information specific to their discipline.
-Full details of the induction programme are available on the dedicated induction page.
+Full details of the induction programme.

 Graduate School Seminar Series

 The Graduate School Seminar Series, which is open to all doctoral students, covers a wide range of key topics pertinent different stages of the doctoral journey, from presentation skills to preparing for upgrade.
 Seminars are usually held from 4.00-5.00pm, on the first Monday of each month, during term time.
-The full programme for the year is available on the dedicated page.
+See the full programme for the year.

 Core Qualitative Methods